Have recurring projects? You know the kind - social campaigns, blog posts, landing pages, email campaigns, etc.

 Twitter Chat Pre-Promotion

-Make your task lists even better by adding relative due dates.
+Automate your workflows by adding relative due dates.
 Now you can make sure things get done in the right order at the right time to meet your deadlines.

-You know how your team works.
-Your designer needs 2-3 days to create social media graphics.
+Some projects require work to be completed prior to the publish.
+Take blog posts - for example.
+Your designer needs 2-3 days to create graphics.
 And your content editor likes to have a few to review copy before it goes live.

 Here are a few examples of how teams are using relative due dates.
 Note that they include time for editing, image design, and promotion - so everything is ready to go on the publish date.